SourenP/code_sample/README.md

 * A `Track` is a `(Tick, Message)` tuple which signals the midi player to execute `Message`
   * An example of a `Message` is "Play note A".
-* There is a list of `Tracks` because you can execute two messages at once (such as playing two notes at once).
+* The midi executes the list of Tracks in parallel (so it can play two notes at once).

 ##### Code
 ``` haskell